 That amount of additional business you will win is significant, and I can tell you one thing: most of your competitors will be too lazy to do this.

-Following up will help you get ahead, but you’ve got to be consistent about it and create a repeatable, scalable process.
+Following up will help you receive a response and get ahead, but you’ve got to be consistent about it and create a repeatable, scalable process.

 Yep, consistency is key!

 As long as you focus on providing continuous value, you can typically send multiple (well spaced-out) messages within the span of a few weeks and generate results.

 And by being persistent and consistent, you’ll reap the benefits.